mrsandipandas/Udacity_Vehicle-Detection-P5/README.md

 I then explored different color spaces and different `skimage.hog()` parameters (`orientations`, `pixels_per_cell`, and `cells_per_block`).
 I grabbed random images from each of the two classes and displayed them to get a feel for what the `skimage.hog()` output looks like.

-I explored the different colour spaces and chose YCrCv as this would give optimal gradients.
+I explored the different colour spaces and chose YUV as this would give optimal gradients.

 ![Colour spaces in sample images][image2]